| |

 • In a mixing bowl, combine the peanut butter and semi-sweet chocolate.
 Microwave in 30-second intervals, stirring after each, until the mixture is smooth and creamy.

 • Add the shredded wheat cereal to the melted chocolate mixture.
-Gently fold until every piece is thoroughly coated in chocolatey goodness.
+Gently fold until every piece is thoroughly coated.

 • Line your cupcake pan with cupcake liners.
 Spoon a heaping tablespoon of the chocolate-wheat mixture into each liner.
 Using the back of the spoon, press down the mixture to create a well in the center, forming a nest shape.
 (Don’t stress about perfection—nature’s nests are rustic, and yours can be too!)